 - We must report Child Abuse and Neglect.
 This means that if we have cause to believe that there is any kind of of abuse or neglect of a minor occurring, we must report it to law enforcement.

-- We must report some types of sexually transmitted diseases (STDs): Some types of STDs and testing will be reported (not your name) for statistical information.
-In some cases, a clinic nurse may call and ask you to provide information about people with whom you had sex in order to provide them with testing and treatment to limit the spread of STDs.
+- We must report some types of sexually transmitted diseases (STDs): In some cases, clinic staff may call and ask you to provide information about people with whom you had sex or shared needles with, in order to provide them with testing and treatment to limit the spread of STDs.

 Cost of services